kylejohnston/kyleio-blog/src/content/posts/til-full-text-feed-in-astro.md

 Today I learned how to generate a full-text RSS feed in Astro!
 It handles both Markdown and MDX files.
 And most importantly, it handles any images or inline components used in those files.

-**tl;dr** I used [this code](https://github.com/delucis/astro-blog-full-text-rss/) from Chris Swithinbank, .
+**tl;dr** I used [this code](https://github.com/delucis/astro-blog-full-text-rss/) from Chris Swithinbank.
 It works by rendering any posts in a content collection, then pipes *that* content to Astro’s [native RSS function](https://docs.astro.build/en/recipes/rss/).
 And it works like a charm.

 One gotcha I ran into implementing this: I followed [Astro’s documentation](https://docs.astro.build/en/recipes/rss/) for implementing a feed.
 They recommend creating a `rss.xml.js` file.
 Chris's solution includes type-checking, so the code didn't work until I renamed the file `rss.xml.ts`.